kissgyorgy/my-stars/README.md

 - [markmap/markmap](https://github.com/markmap/markmap) - Build mindmaps with plain text
 - [web-infra-dev/rspress](https://github.com/web-infra-dev/rspress) - 🦀💨 A fast Rspack-based static site generator.
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Webflow alternative.
-Design directly in your live React site and publish your changes to code.
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
+Design directly in your live React app and publish your changes to code.
 - [vriteio/vrite](https://github.com/vriteio/vrite) - Open-source developer content platform
 - [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.
 - [slab/quill](https://github.com/slab/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility